royaltm/spectrusty-tutorial/step4.md

 }
 ```

-You may notice that we have lifted the [`Sized`][Sized] constraint that is enabled by default.
+You may have noticed that we have lifted the [`Sized`][Sized] constraint that is enabled by default.
 This will become necessary in a moment.

 ```rust
 // a pluggable joystick with run-time selectable joystick types